 Seat Width and Depth

-A standard ergonomic chair should offer a seat width and depth ranging between 17-20 inches, providing substantial space for Comfortable seating.
+A standard ergonomic chair should offer a seat width and depth ranging between 17-20 inches, providing substantial space for comfortable seating.
 The depth should be sufficient to allow you to sit with your back firmly against the backrest while maintaining a gap of 2 to 4 inches between the back of your knees and the seat, a crucial aspect in preventing back pain and promoting good posture.

 Actionable Advice: